Graduate | Admissions

-Applicants for admission to the MFA program must meet the general requirements for admission to graduate study, hold a BA or BFA, and have completed one year of Twentieth-Century Art History (students who have not completed this will be required to do so as part of their graduate studies).
-In addition, a portfolio of creative work must be submitted by January 10.
+Applicants for admission to the MFA program must meet the general requirements for admission to graduate study, hold a Bachelor's degree, and have completed one year of Twentieth-Century Art History (students who have not completed this will be required to do so as part of their graduate studies).
+In addition, a portfolio of creative work must be submitted by the application deadline.

 HOW TO APPLY

 Applications to the MFA in Art must include the following:

 1. A Statement of Purpose.
 Length: 1200 words.